 Anoush der Boghossian, Head of Trade and Gender, World Trade Organization

-Selima Ahmed, Member of Parliament, Bangladesh and President, Bangladesh Women Chamber of Commerce and Industry
+Selima Ahmad, Member of Parliament, Bangladesh and President, Bangladesh Women Chamber of Commerce and Industry

 Kamala Gurung, Gender and Natural Resource Management Specialist, International Centre for Integrated Mountain Development, Nepal